marvins/opencv/doc/tutorials/highgui/raster-gdal/raster_io_gdal.rst

     cv::Mat image = cv::imread( argv[1], cv::IMREAD_LOAD_GDAL );

-When loading digital elevation models, the actual numeric value of each pixel is essential and cannot be scaled.
-With image data, pixels represented as doubles with a value of 1 is equal to an unsigned character image with a value of 255.
+When loading digital elevation models, the actual numeric value of each pixel is essential and cannot be scaled or truncated.
+For example, with image data a pixel represented as a double with a value of 1 has an equal appearance to a pixel which is represented as an unsigned character with a value of 255.
 With terrain data, the pixel value represents the elevation in meters.
-In order to ensure that OpenCV preserves this data, use the GDAL flag in imread with the ANYDEPTH flag.
+In order to ensure that OpenCV preserves the native value, use the GDAL flag in imread with the ANYDEPTH flag.

 .. code-block:: cpp